Skip to content

 How does FAT differ from the supplier’s internal QC?

 Internal QC is the supplier’s own quality control during and after manufacturing.
 It is independent of the buyer’s presence, follows the supplier’s procedures, and produces internal records.
 FAT is the buyer-facing acceptance event that draws on the QC results but adds witnessed verification, contract-anchored test scope, and signed buyer acceptance.
-A supplier with strong internal QC will pass FAT easily; a supplier whose internal QC is weak will struggle.
+The strength of a supplier’s internal QC largely determines how readily it passes FAT.

 How does FAT differ from SAT and commissioning?

 FAT happens at the manufacturer’s premises before shipment.
-SAT — Site Acceptance Test — happens at the buyer’s installation site after delivery, verifying that the equipment performs under operating conditions and in its installed configuration.
+SAT, the Site Acceptance Test, happens at the buyer’s installation site after delivery, verifying that the equipment performs under operating conditions and in its installed configuration.
 Commissioning is the broader handover phase that brings the equipment into operational service (including SAT, training, calibration of on-site references, and warranty start).
 FAT is the earliest of the three acceptance points; SAT and commissioning depend on the FAT having been done properly.
+For the full comparison, what each test covers, what each signature commits the buyer to, and why passing FAT is no guarantee of passing SAT, see FAT vs SAT: the difference between a factory acceptance test and a site acceptance test.

 Frequently asked questions